flond7/w-backend/w_backend/REDME.md

   pip install --proxy=http://proxy-bc-el.regione.fvg.it:801 mongoengine
 - install the right pymongo versione (eventually remove if its >4.0) pip install --proxy=http://proxy-bc-el.regione.fvg.it:801 pymongo==3.12.1
+- in settings.py change the default DATABASE in DATABASES = {
+      'default': {
+          'ENGINE': 'djongo',
+          'NAME': 'w-database',
+      }
+  }
 - makemigrations and then migrate to change to mongoDB: python manage.py makemigrations python manage.py migrate